 To show the importance of preserving and protecting these rare animals for future generations, WIPB-TV and its partners created a 30-minute special to air on WIPB.

-“Rare INdiana: Protecting Our Smallest Hoosiers” will premiere at 9 p.m.
-Dec.
-7 on WIPB.
+“Rare INdiana: Protecting Our Smallest Hoosiers” premiered in December on WIPB.

-“Rare Indiana” will take a look at some of the Indiana species on the state and federal rare, threatened and endangered lists.
+“Rare Indiana” took a look at some of the Indiana species on the state and federal rare, threatened and endangered lists.

 “We visited with Dr. Tim Carter from Ball State University, who is doing extensive research on the white nose syndrome affecting bats and to talk about the Indiana Bat,” said “Rare” producer Dottie Kreps.
 “We went along on bat netting efforts in Southern Indiana and along the White River.